Quinnipiac University

 Quinnipiac determines your need for financial assistance using the following formula:

 Because Quinnipiac’s admission policies are “need-blind,” students are admitted without regard to need.
 Like most colleges and universities, Quinnipiac does not have enough resources to meet 100% of every student’s need.
-Students and families who have unmet need or do not have the funds to meet their EFC may borrow additional funds or subscribe to a payment plan through the university to help finance their balance.
+Students and families who have unmet need or do not have the funds to meet their SAI may borrow additional funds or subscribe to a payment plan through the university to help finance their balance.

 Net Price Calculator